MontaLabidi/Akka-http-Cassandra/README.md

 docker-compose -f cassandra.yml up -d
 ```

-This will start an instance of cassandra with the specified version as well as bootstrap it with som data.
+This will start an instance of cassandra with the specified version as well as bootstrap it with some data.

 ### Start the Application